The Edit by Chase Travel℠ is suddenly interesting…

 Analysis

-While the cost to book hotels through The Edit is usually higher than booking direct, the difference is often very small.
-In a couple of cases I found prices were actually cheaper through The Edit when I compared to booking direct with the same cancellation rules.
-If you don’t mind getting locked in to the price paid, I often found (not shown) that booking non-refundable rates directly was much cheaper.
+While the cost to book hotels through The Edit is usually higher than booking directly, the difference is often very small.
+In a couple of cases, I found prices were actually cheaper through The Edit when I compared them to booking direct with the same cancellation rules.
+If you don’t mind getting locked into the price paid, I often found (not shown) that booking non-refundable rates directly was much cheaper.

 When considering a stay at a Hyatt hotel, it’s a great idea to check the number of points that Hyatt itself would charge for the stay.
 Often that will be the best deal.
 And you can transfer your Chase points to Hyatt 1 to 1 to book your stay.